chesskit-app/chesskit-engine/README.md

 ## Neural Networks
 Both `Stockfish 16.1` and `LeelaChessZero 0.30` require neural network files to be provided to the engine for computation.
+In order to keep the package size small and allow for the greatest level of flexibility, these neural network files are **not** bundled with the package.
+Therefore they must be added to the app (either in the bundle or manually by a user) and then provided to the engine at runtime.

-They can be provided to the engine using the `.setoption(id:value:)` UCI commands provided by `chesskit-engine`.
+They can be provided to the engine using the `.setoption(id:value:)` UCI commands included in `chesskit-engine`.

 For example:
 ``` swift